ryco117/crab_nat/README.md

 Crab NAT does not determine the gateway address or the local client address.
 This is to reduce unnecessary assumptions about how this library will be used.
 For an easy API to determine these values reliably, I recommend using [default-net](https://crates.io/crates/default-net); see the example [client](examples/client.rs) for basic usage.

+### Crate Features
+* `tracing`: Enables logging of UDP packet retry attempts using the [tracing](https://github.com/tokio-rs/tracing) crate.
+This currently only shows UDP retry attempts at an `INFO` verbosity level.

-### Missing Features
+### Missing Implementation Details
 * NAT-PMP:
   * https://www.rfc-editor.org/rfc/rfc6886#section-3.2.1 states that NAT-PMP clients should listen for external IP address changes from the gateway.
 This is not currently implemented, and I am unsure how useful this would be.
 * PCP:
   * https://www.rfc-editor.org/rfc/rfc6887#section-11.1 states that the lifetime value on error indicates how long the error will persist for.
 This is not returned to the caller.
   * PCP supports more protocols than just UDP and TCP which are not yet added.
 I'm open to supporting more protocols if they are requested.
+  * PCP defines a number of operation `Options` which are not implemented.
+I'm open to supporting some options if they are requested.
   * PCP describes an `Announce` operation, which I don't plan to implement.
-  * PCP defines a number of "Options" which are not implemented.
-There is currently no plan to implement them.